Azure Subnet Peering

 It's time for a lab

-When you peer two VNets you gain the ability to route between all subnets in those VNets; this is out of the box functionality we have all learned to take for granted.
+When you peer two VNets, you gain the ability to route between all subnets in those VNets; this is out-of-the-box functionality we've all learned to take for granted.
 You can download a lab template which creates the VNets and subnets in the diagram below if you want to follow along.

 Normal VNet peering

 We can use the VM NICs in the subnets to verify that they can see the routes for their own local VNet.
-You will also see the system generated Internet route for default internet egress (I should probably get into the habit of including a NAT gateway soon).
+You'll also see the system-generated Internet route for default internet egress (I should probably get into the habit of including a NAT gateway soon).

 az network nic show-effective-route-table -n vm1-nic -g vnet-demo-rg -o table